RICHARD STRAVINSKY, PRESIDENT

-Debbie Allen (Skomer), President
+Debbie Allen, Vice President

 Debbie was raised in a non-religious "Christian" home (i.e. worshipping the "trinity"–Santa, the Easter Bunny, and the Tooth Fairy).
 Among her close relatives were Catholics, Mormons, and Lutherans, who exposed her to prayer, religious doctrine and observances, and great music.
-Being naturally curious about the universe she concluded by junior high that god did not exist... at least the one she had been introduced to, and she decided she was an atheist.
+Being naturally curious about the universe she concluded by junior high that god did not exist... at least not the one she had been introduced to, and she concluded she was an atheist.
 Looking for a "likeminded" community as an adult, Debbie converted to Reform Judaism because of their commitment to social justice, intellectual integrity, and their acceptance of her nonbelief.

-Prior to joining the Humanist Fellowship Debbie was a devoted volunteer at her synagogue, serving on the board of directors and as chair of several committees.
+Prior to joining the Humanist Fellowship Debbie was a devoted volunteer at her synagogue, serving on the Board of Directors and as chair of several committees.
 Debbie is "retired" from a career as a psychotherapist in private practice and investigator in neuropsychological research at the UCSD School of Medicine.

 Debbie loves the beach, has trouble dragging herself off a dance floor, and will always be an active participant in any debate.
 She is happily married to an understanding and generous man who is patient with her many commitments to the secular community.